Is it possible to have sensory problems due to cerebral palsy?

 - Sensorineural hearing loss is the most common type of hearing impairment.
 It’s the result of nerve pathway damage in the inner ear.

-- Conductive hearing loss is when sound transmission in the middle and outer ear is interrupted.
+- Conductive hearing loss describes when sound transmission in the middle and outer ear is interrupted before reaching the inner ear.
 Unlike sensorineural hearing loss, conductive hearing loss is usually temporary and can be treated.

-- Mixed hearing loss is when a person experiences symptoms of both sensorineural and conductive hearing loss.
+- Mixed hearing loss describes when a person experiences symptoms of both sensorineural and conductive hearing loss.
 With mixed hearing loss, multiple areas of the ear are affected.

-Hearing impairments can harm your child’s communication skills if not properly managed.
+Hearing impairments can negatively affect your child’s communication skills if not properly managed.

 Tactile impairments refer to problems with one’s sense of touch.

-An insufficient sense of touch makes it difficult for children to understand the characteristics of their surroundings, which will discourage them from interacting with their environment.
+A tactile sensory processing problem makes it difficult for children to understand the characteristics of their surroundings, which will discourage them from interacting with their environment.
+Tactile defensiveness, which occurs when children are hypersensitive to touch, can especially hinder environmental exploration and interaction.

 Proprioception refers to one’s sense of body positioning and spatial awareness.